John’s Review of Fantastic Four: 4th Time’s The Charm?

 Super-Ranking the Comic Book Movies and TV shows of 2021

-Spoilers for everything in the ranking except for Thunder Force, Y: The Last Man, M.O.D.O.K., Hit-Monkey, Sweet Tooth, and all the CW and HBO Max DC shows released this year.
+Spoilers for everything in the ranking, but not Thunder Force, Y: The Last Man, M.O.D.O.K., Hit-Monkey, Sweet Tooth, or all the CW and HBO Max DC shows released this year.
 I’m not going to talk about those because I haven’t seen them.
 I’m probably forgetting some other things I haven’t seen.
 I try to keep…

 Ruddtrospective #9: 2021’s Rudd-Rankings